Frequently Asked Bankruptcy Questions

 One of the main purposes of Bankruptcy Law is to give a person, who is hopelessly burdened with debt, a fresh start by wiping out his or her debts.

 Chapter 13 Bankruptcy is also known as a reorganization bankruptcy.
-Chapter13 bankruptcy is filed by individuals who want to pay off their debts over a period of three to five years.
+Chapter 13 bankruptcy is filed by individuals who want to pay off a portion of their debts over a period of three to five years.
 This type of bankruptcy appeals to individuals who have non-exempt property that they want to keep.
-It is also only an option for individuals who have predictable income and whose income is sufficient to pay their reasonable expenses with some amount left over to pay off their debts.
+It is also an option for individuals who have predictable income and whose income is sufficient to pay their reasonable expenses with some amount left over to pay off their debts.

 |For the vast majority of people Chapter 7 is still available with very little extra effort!|